uc-cdis/data-portal/docs/portal_config.md

     "tagsDisplayName": "Tags" // optional, overrides the name of the mandatory tags column "tableScrollHeight": 450 // optional, no scroll if omitted },
-  "studyRegistrationConfig": { // optional, config for Study Registration and Study Registration Request Access page.
-    "studyRegistrationTrackingField": "registrant_username", // optional, one of the extra field that is being added to metadata when a study is registered, will be useful in the future.
-Defaults to "registrant_username"
-    "studyRegistrationValidationField": "is_registered", // optional, the other of the extra field that is being added to metadata when a study is registered, to check if a study has been registered, because after loading data from MDS/AggMDS into Discovery page, the metadata category information is lost.
-Defaults to "is_registered"
-    "studyRegistrationAccessCheckField": "registration_authz", // optional, the field that contains the value for Study Registration Request Access feature.
-Defaults to "registration_authz"
-    "studyRegistrationUIDField": "appl_id", // optional, the field which can be used to uniquely determine a metadata record for Study Registration.
-Defaults to "appl_id"
-    "studyRegistrationFormDisclaimerField": "This is a disclaimer", //optional, the disclaimer text that appears under the submit button on the study registration request access form.
-Defaults to undefined
-    "clinicalTrialFields": [] // optional, list of fields to fetch from ClinicalTrials.gov },
   "resourceBrowser": {), // see Resource Browser documentation "workspacePageTitle": "", // title to display above workspacePageDescription "workspacePageDescription": "", // html to display above the workspace options